abdm64/DAPP-JS/README.md

 and the docker-compose.yaml handle all the task for you

-- to drop the running container use the CLI
+- to drop the running container use the command
 ```
 docker-compose  down
 ```